AdguardTeam/tsurlfilter/packages/adguard-api-mv3/README.md

 ### Required CompaniesDB data

-AdGuard API MV3 requires the `trackers.json` file from [AdguardTeam/companiesdb] repository to be able to determinate trackers categories for blocked requests.
+AdGuard API MV3 requires the `trackers.json` file to be able to determinate trackers categories for blocked requests.
+You can find it in the dist folder.

+Originally it is located in the [AdguardTeam/companiesdb] repository.
-You can use [@adguard/tswebextension CLI] to download it.
+You can use [@adguard/tswebextension CLI] to download its latest version.

 [AdguardTeam/companiesdb]: https://github.com/AdguardTeam/companiesdb